 and review of disputes it receives from CRA’s.

 Having a comprehensive methodology for assessing data quality throughout the customer lifecycle is key to satisfying this regulatory requirement while bringing the added advantages of minimizing dispute volume and increasing customer satisfaction.
 Just as important, is to have the systems and processes in place to resolve disputes in accordance with customer and regulatory expectations.

 Requires companies that use a credit report or score in connection with a credit decision to send a notice to a consumer when, based on a credit report or score, the company grants credit on material terms that are not the most favorable terms offered to a substantial proportion of consumers.
 In most cases, the rule defines “material terms” as the loan’s Annual Percentage Rate.

-The TCPA restricts the making of telemarketing calls and the use of automatic telephone dialing systems and artificial or prerecorded voice messages.
-It also prohibits the use of an "automatic telephone dialing system" to contact "any telephone number assigned to a cellular telephone service" without "express prior consent" from the party being called when the recipient will be charged for the call.
+The TCPA restricts the making of collection and telemarketing calls and the use of automatic telephone dialing systems and artificial or prerecorded voice messages.

 Get More Information

 Would you like to talk to someone at Experian about products or services?
 Please submit the form below and we'll be in touch with you soon.